elan-ev/opencast-php-library/README.md

 # Basic Usage
 There 2 approaches to use the Endpoints from this library:

 1. The first one is via the Generic `OpencastAPI\OpenCast` which contains all available opencast endpoints.
-The advantage of using this approach would be a better control over all endpoints.
-(Recommended)
+The advantage of using this approach would be a better control over all endpoints. <b>(Recommended)</b>

-NOTE: This approach also supports dual node Opencast configuration, you can pass the secondary node config (a.k.a "engage" mostly use for search endpoint) to have it accessible throughout the `OpencastAPI\OpenCast` class.
+<b>NOTE:</b> This approach also supports dual node Opencast configuration, you can pass the secondary node config (a.k.a "engage" mostly use for search endpoint) to have it accessible throughout the `OpencastAPI\OpenCast` class.
-.It depends on the way your Opencast Instance is configured
 ```php

 ```

-2. The second approach is to instatiate each endpoint when needed, but the down side of this would be the needs a `OpencastAPI\OcRestClient` when creating it.
+2. The second approach is to instatiate each endpoint class when needed, but the down side of this would be that it needs a `OpencastAPI\OcRestClient` instance as its parameter.
 The advantage of this approach might be the methods' definitions in the IDE.

 ```php